ryanto/next-deploy-notifications/packages/next-deploy-notifications/README.md

 ## Usage

 The `useHasNewDeploy` hook will tell you when a new version of your application has been deployed.
-This hook returns a `hasNewDeploy` property that's `true` whenever there's a new deploy!
+This hook returns a `hasNewDeploy` property that's `true` whenever there's a new deploy.

 ```jsx
 import { useHasNewDeploy } from "next-deploy-notifications";